How to Start a Business in the UK

 Are you thinking of starting a business in the UK but don’t know where to begin?
 You are not alone, as more than 200,000 people set up companies each year.
 Let’s take a look at how to get started and make the most of your business idea.

-Is it hard to start a business?
+Is it Difficult to Start a Business?

 At the start of 2019, the UK had 5.9 million different businesses registered on its shores, with 76% of them being sole traders.
 These include a vast range of different sectors, from jewelry, fashion, catering and food service companies to property, consulting and car rental firms.